Determining Gambrel Roof Angles for your project

 A true gambrel roof is half of an octagon with eight equal sides.
 The half circle drawing method will work for most types of gambrel roof angles, but will not work if the top rafters are longer than the side rafters are, since the top angle will be less than 45 degrees.
 Two of the three angles must still add up to 90 degrees, so if the center angle is 30 degrees the knuckle angles will be 60 degrees.
 If the top rafters are shorter than the side rafters are, the half circle drawing will work.

-Using Software to determine Gambrel Roof Angles
+Using CAD Software to determine Gambrel Roof Angles

-The easiest way to find the right gambrel roof angles is to use computer assisted roof (CAD) software.
+The easiest way to find the right gambrel roof angles is to use computer assisted roof design (CAD) software.
 This software can create a three dimensional model of any building design.
 This software does not require any special equipment and works on any PC.
 The software is expensive and some training is required to operate the software, so it may not be worthwhile for a single building project.
 There are college level courses available in CAD software operation.

 There are mathematical formulas for determining gambrel roof angles, areas and volumes, but most of these involve trigonometry and the use of scientific calculators.
 It is easier to use the true gambrel roof design and cut the ends of four rafters of equal length at an angle of 22.5 degrees.
 Creative builders may wish to adjust the gambrel roof angles, but those with little experience in building and framing may find it difficult.